-Ms. Borna earned her law degree at The University of Georgia School of Law, where she was a research and special projects editor of the Georgia Journal of International and Comparative Law.
-She also conducted her undergraduate studies at the University of Georgia and received her B.A. degree, magna cum laude, with a major in political science.
+While attending law school, she was a research and special projects editor of the Georgia Journal of International and Comparative Law.
 In addition, she studied abroad for a year and has conversational fluency in Hebrew.

-Ms. Borna has volunteered in the “Everybody Wins” School Lunch Reading program at the Atlanta Centennial Olympic Elementary School.
-She also enjoys scuba diving and traveling with her young son and husband in her free time.
+Ms. Borna regularly volunteers in the “Everybody Wins” School Lunch Reading program at the Atlanta Centennial Olympic Elementary School.
+She also enjoys scuba diving and traveling in her free time.

-Pregnancy Discrimination Reexamined: Accommodations for Pregnancy Under the ADAAA Women Lawyers Journal (2013 Vol. 98 no. 3) [Co-Author]
+• Pregnancy Discrimination Reexamined: Accommodations for Pregnancy Under the ADAAA, Women Lawyers Journal, Vol. 98 no. 3 (2013) [Co-Author]

 Change in Georgia's First Offender Act Facilitating Employment to be Applied Retroactively